 Amino-Opti-E Side Effects

-Generic Name: vitamin e
+Generic name: vitamin e

 For the Consumer

-Applies to vitamin e: oral capsule, oral capsule liquid filled, oral liquid, oral powder for solution, oral solution, oral tablet, oral tablet chewable
+Applies to vitamin e: oral capsule, oral capsule liquid filled, oral liquid, oral oil, oral solution, oral tablet, oral tablet chewable

 For Healthcare Professionals